 7) Don’t encourage distraction.
 It is common practice to distract a baby with a toy on the changing table to “get the job done.”
 But this trains babies to NOT pay attention.
 Diaper changes, baths, and feedings are not dull, unpleasant chores for babies.
 Babies are interested in all aspects of their lives.
 They want to be included in each step of a task that involves them and be invited to participate as much as they are able.
 When we teach a baby that he should not pay attention to activities he’s an integral part of, how do we then expect him to develop a healthy attention span?

 The ability to spend extended periods of time delving deeply, seeking greater understanding of an object or situation, can be developed and strengthened like a muscle.
-I don’t pretend to be a PhD, but common sense tells me that a home environment conducive to focus and attention can have a positive impact on – and maybe even prevent — some attention deficit disorders.
+A home environment conducive to focus and attention can have a positive impact on – and maybe even prevent — some attention deficit disorders.

 Focus is power.
 A long attention span is essential for creative, athletic and academic achievement.
 Attentive listeners make the best friends, spouses and parents.